Best Non-Slip Yoga Mats for Sweaty Hands

 Beyond the Mat: Boosting Your Grip

-Even with a solid anti-slip yoga mat, extra grip can enhance your practice.
+Even with a high-traction mat, a few add-ons can make a big difference.
 Here are options to ensure your mat stays secure:

 Yoga Towels

-Microfiber towels absorb sweat and grip when wet, ideal for hot yoga.
+Microfiber towels soak up sweat and grip once damp—great for hot classes.

 • Pros: Sweat-absorbing, machine washable, protects mat.